Nephilim: Descendants of Seth and Cain

 Orthodox Judaism has taken a stance against the idea that Genesis 6 refers to angels or that angels could intermarry with men.
 Shimon bar Yochai pronounced a curse on anyone teaching this idea.
 Rashi and Nachmanides followed this.
 Pseudo-Philo (Biblical Antiquities 3:1–3) may also imply that the "sons of God" were human.

-Consequently, most Jewish commentaries and translations describe the Nephilim as being from the offspring of "sons of nobles", rather than from "sons of God" or "sons of angels".
-This is also the rendering suggested in the Targum Onqelos, Symmachus and the Samaritan Targum, which read "sons of the rulers", where Targum Neophyti reads "sons of the judges".
+This is also the rendering suggested in the Targum Onkelos, Symmachus and the Samaritan Targum, which read "sons of the rulers", where Targum Neophyti reads "sons of the judges".